jtsiomb/retroray/doc/manual.md

 Saving and Loading scenes
 -------------------------
 Currently the only way to load a previously saved scene, is to pass it as a command-line argument.
-When you hit the save toolnbar button, scenes are always saved as `foo.rry` in the current directory.
+When you hit the save toolbar button, scenes are always saved as `foo.rry` in the current directory.

 Navigating